Niloy-Aiml34/English-To-Bengali-Translation/README.md

 1. Loaded the pre-trained OPUS-MT model.
 2. Fine-tuned it on the BanglaNMT dataset for improved translation accuracy.
-3. The model can now translate English sentences into Bengali.
+3. The model can now translate English sentences into Bengali better.

 ## Results